Prescriptive preparation and verification of nonstabilizer states

 Despite these advances, previous QSV experiments have been focused exclusively on verifying the correctness of the protocols themselves.
 In all such demonstrations, the entangled states were first carefully prepared, typically using QST, to ensure a high fidelity, and only then subjected to verification.
 As a result, QSV has so far played a passive, post-hoc role, rather than being actively involved in the state preparation process.
 The overall procedure for achieving and certifying high-fidelity entanglement from initially untuned devices remains inefficient and resource-intensive.

-In this work, we move beyond post-verification and demonstrate the use of QSV as an active tool for both preparation and verification of entangled states.
-We experimentally apply an adaptive QSV protocol to guide the fine-tuning of an entanglement source, forming a closed feedback loop that enables a real-time, high-precision generation of a multipartite $W$ state without the need for full tomography; see Fig.~\ref{fig:idea}.
+In contrast to this conventional post-verification paradigm, we show that QSV can be elevated from a purely diagnostic tool to a prescriptive framework for quantum state preparation, in which the verification protocol itself directly specifies experimentally optimal measurement prescriptions and quantitative fidelity indicators.
+In our implementation, this prescriptive QSV framework enables systematic and tomography-free refinement of the preparation procedure by translating verification outcomes into experimentally actionable information; see Fig.~\ref{fig:idea}.
 Using only $10^4$ QSV tests, we certify a fidelity of $97.07(\pm 0.26)\%$, which is independently confirmed by QST to be $98.58(\pm 0.12)\%$ with approximately $10^6$ measurements.
-Our results constitute the first experimental realization of QSV for nonstabilizer $W$ states, and more importantly, the first demonstration of using QSV to \textit{actively} assist in entangled state preparation.
-This establishes QSV as a viable alternative to full tomography for real-time, resource-efficient quantum state engineering, with significant possible implications for scalable and practical quantum information processing in the near future.
+Our results constitute the first experimental realization of QSV for nonstabilizer $W$ states, and more significantly, the first demonstration of using QSV to actively assist in entangled state preparation.
+This establishes QSV as a resource-efficient alternative to full tomography for prescriptive quantum state engineering, with natural compatibility with future real-time implementations based on closed-loop feedback control.